Skip to content

 Purpose

 Objects are the controls and items on the screen of the AUT.
-Learning an object refers to the process of Rapise collecting enough information about the on-screen item to be able to reference the item when the test script is run without ambiguity and regardless of its location on the UI.
+Learning an object refers to the process by which Rapise collects sufficient information about an on-screen item to reference it unambiguously during test script execution, regardless of its location on the UI.

-When Rapise learns an object, it records the object's type, its name and how to find the object again (locator).
+When Rapise learns an object, it records the object's type, its name, and its locator (how to find the object again).
 It saves everything it learns to the script so that the object can be identified when the test is run.
 Rapise gives the object a simple name so that you can easily refer to it later if you decide to modify the script.

 Usage

-Objects are learned in three ways: (1) automatically during recording, (2) manually using Learn button, (3) using the Spy tool.
+Objects are learned in three ways: (1) automatically during recording, (2) manually using the Learn button, and (3) using the Spy tool.

 1. Automatic Learn